abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 The cumulative flow diagram is also a crucial Kanban analytics tool and provides an overview of the current state of your project.

 Kanban is a popular approach to managing workflow that involves visualizing work on a board that is divided into columns.
 Each column represents a different stage of the workflow, and tasks move from left to right as they progress through the various stages.
-In a typical Kanban board, there are three columns: “To Do,” “Work in Progress” (WIP), and “Done”.
+In a typical Kanban board, there are three columns: “To Do”, “Work in Progress” (WIP), and “Done”.

 ![kanban board](./kanban.png)